Some similarities to : some Cow-wheats such as Common Cow-wheat (Melampyrum pratense) but those flowers are yellow and not as closely bunched-up.

 Red Bartsia (Odontites vernus ssp. serotinus).
 Flowers in autumn.
 Twice as long, up to 50cm and more upright.
 Habitation the same as ssp. vernus, but also (as with ssp. litoralis) in maritime locations.
 Number of branches vary between 2 to 8, sometimes none and held at >49° to the main stem.
 The lowest flower occurs at the 8th - 14th node.
 Between 2 to 7 pairs of intercalary leaves.

 Red Bartsia (Odontites vernus ssp. litoralis).
-[RR] Flowers in autumn.
-[A disputed sub-species, some say it does not exist, along with ssp. pumilus].
+It is a medium rare [RR].
+Flowers in autumn.
+[A disputed sub-species which, along with ssp. pumilus, some say does not exist].
 Number of branches vary between 1 to 4, sometimes none and held at <51° to the main stem.
 The lowest flower occurs at the 4th - 8th node.
 Between none to 1 pair of intercalary leaves.
 Calyx teeth shorter than tube.
 Style shorter than upper lip of corolla at the height of pollen-shedding season (anthesis).

 It is not known which sub-species the above photos represent, but is likely that most are of ssp. vernus, with the tallest and most obviously branched being ssp. serotinus.